How do I fix an unallocated hard drive partition?

 Partitions are some logical parts divided and allocated by the partition editor on the disk.
 Different files and data are stored in these allocated partitions.
 Users can manage different data and files through the partition.

-But if due to certain reasons, your partition was marked with “Unallocated”, which means that this part of space is not allocated to any volume, and no data can be written in this unallocated space.
+But if due to certain reasons, e.g., you have accidentally deleted a partition, and then your partition was marked with “Unallocated”, which means that this part of space is not allocated to any volume, and no data can be written in this unallocated space.

 It can be said affirmatively that the deletion operation will cause unallocated volume.
 But to be honest, a good deal of reasons can lead to unallocated partition.
 Check them as follows.

-• Deletion operation.
-If an accidentally deleted partition occurs, it won’t be shown in the Windows File Explorer; what’s more, in Disk Management, it will be marked as “Unallocated”.
+◆ Deletion operation.
+After deleting a partition, it won’t be shown in the Windows File Explorer; what’s more, in Disk Management, it will be marked as “Unallocated”.

-• Unexpected shutdown.
-An unexpected shutdown is not only likely to cause your device to malfunction, but if there is a power outage while your device is being repartitioned or resized, it is likely to cause partition loss, thus cause volume.
+◆ Unexpected shutdown.
+An unexpected shutdown is not only likely to cause your device to malfunction, but if there is a power outage while your device is being repartitioned or resized, it is likely to cause partition loss, thus causing unallocated space.

-• Partition Table corruption.
-Partition Table records the starting and ending positions, sizes, and other information of the partitions.
+◆ Partition Table corruption.
+Partition Table records the partitions' starting and ending positions, sizes, and other information.
 Once the partition table error occurs, the partitions are very likely to be lost, which will cause the partitions to become unallocated.

-• Virus Infection.
-Viruses and malware will cause damage to your file system, partition table, or some else important features and tools of your device, leading to partition loss and unallocated partition.
+◆ Virus Infection.
+Viruses and malware will cause damage to your file system, partition table, or some other essential features and tools of your device, leading to partition loss and unallocated partition.

 How to perform unallocated partition recovery?